Welcome to the project impact Program

 Project ImPACT is recognized as one of the most effective coaching programs for parents of young children with autism and related social communication delays.
 Project ImPACT teaches parents strategies they can use to help their child develop social, communication, imitation, and play skills during daily routines and activities.

-Project ImPACT is supported by research and based on developmental science and applied behavioral analysis (ABA) principles.
+Project ImPACT is a naturalistic developmental behavioral intervention (NBDI) and is supported by research.
 It was recently recognized as a Manualized Intervention Meeting Criteria by the National Clearinghouse on Autism Evidence and Practice (NCAEP).

 Frequently Asked Questions about Project ImPACT